 This approach, often used in combination with medication, is implemented by a therapist who works with you to pinpoint problem behaviors and to develop strategies for changing them.
 CBT is a short-term, goal-oriented form of psychotherapy that aims to change negative patterns of thinking and change the way a patient feels about herself, her abilities, and her future.
 Here’s how it works:

 - Choose one problem behavior — procrastination, say — to work on at a time.

 - Understand the motivation for the behavior, and change the thoughts and perceptions that cause it

 - Develop practical ways to change the behavior

 - Implement the strategies, and try new ones if they don’t work

 This approach is effective for most people with ADHD.
 Exceptions to this rule are people who need a more structured approach, such as those with oppositional defiant disorder who are unwilling to cooperate in managing their behaviors.
 Changing distorted thoughts, and the resulting change in behavior patterns, is effective in treating mood disorders, anxiety, and other emotional problems, as well.

-Changing your diet to increase the consumption of certain ADHD-friendly nutrients — fish oil, the minerals zinc, iron, and magnesium — as well as protein and complex carbohydrates, can help the brain function at optimal levels and control swings in mood and behavior.
+Changing your daily food choices to increase the consumption of certain ADHD-friendly nutrients — fish oil, the minerals zinc, iron, and magnesium — plus adding protein and complex carbohydrates to your diet, can help the brain function more effectively and reduce mood swings.